mfaustin/ProjectTwo558/data_channel_is_world.md

     ##   <dbl> <chr>
     ## 1 7532.
 Linear regression 1

-Based on the output above, the Linear regression 1 model yields the lowest RMSE, 7531.881178.
+Based on the preceding analyses with test data, the Linear regression 1 model yields the lowest RMSE - 7531.881178.

 ## References